 It’s a situation familiar to many Americans: After indulging during the holiday season, the new year rolls around and it seems there’s no better time to make a permanent lifestyle change than Jan.
 1. However, statistics suggest that just 8% of people achieve their New Year’s resolutions.
-For those with money issues who want to improve their financial situation by Dec.
-31 of next year, however, there are ways to increase your odds of success.
+For those with money issues who want to improve their financial situation any time of the year, there are ways to increase your odds of success.

 But financial habits can be a little bit different.
 Unlike a diet, where you have to actively control what you consume, there are plenty of ways you can automate your financial life so your new habits are hard-wired into the system you build.
 These may include:

 - Moving any relevant bills and subscriptions to a credit or debit card when possible.
 Setting up automatic payments ensures the bill is paid on time, creates less work for you and helps you earn rewards.
 These benefits will help you stay motivated while you make new financial habits.
 Just be sure to pay your credit card bill on time and in full each month to avoid interest fees.